 Ricotta and Zucchini Crostini

-This is one of those dishes that tastes so good you can't even believe how easy it is.
+This is a zucchini recipe that tastes so good you can't even believe how easy it is.
 It works as a lunch, appetizer or as a side with dinner.

-Cuisine Easter, Fourth of July, Memorial Day, Labor Day, Game Day, Summer
+Cuisine Easter, Egg Free, Fourth of July, Memorial Day, Labor Day, Game Day, Mothers Day, Quick and Easy, Summer

 Prep Time 10 minutes